-- 1. Uniformly select a vertex that resides in one of the leaves of the decomposition tree.
-(Note that a constant fraction of the vertices of G resides in leaves of the tree.) - 2.
-For each vertex v of G that resides in a node on the path from the selected leaf to the root (including both the leaf and the root), explore the $\ell$ -neighborhood of v in G (i.e., query f on each of the edges in that neighborhood). - 3.
-If the subgraph discovered in the previous step is not consistent with any n-vertex subgraph of G that has property $\Pi$ , then reject. - Note that the aforementioned discovered subgraph includes not only the explored edges but also indication that certain edges do not exist in the subgraph (i.e., the latter include all non-edges of G as well as some edges of G that were queried by the procedure and answered by the value 0).
+- 2. For each vertex v of G that resides in a node on the path from the selected leaf to the root (including both the leaf and the root), explore the l -neighborhood of v in G (i.e., query f on each of the edges in that neighborhood). - 3.
+If the subgraph discovered in the previous step is not consistent with any n-vertex subgraph of G that has property Π , then reject.

+Note that the aforementioned discovered subgraph includes not only the explored edges but also indication that certain edges do not exist in the subgraph (i.e., the latter include all non-edges of G as well as some edges of G that were queried by the procedure and answered by the value 0).

-The query complexity of this procedure is $O(s(n) \log n \cdot d^{\ell})$ , where d is the degree-bound of G. Clearly, the tester always accepts subgraphs of G that have the property $\Pi$ .
-It remains to show that if the subgraph is $\epsilon$ -far from $\Pi$ , then the probability that a single invocation of the procedure causes rejection is $\Omega(\epsilon/d)$ .
+The query complexity of this procedure is $O(s(n) \log n \cdot d^{\ell})$, where d is the degree-bound of G. Clearly, the tester always accepts subgraphs of G that have the property Π .
+It remains to show that if the subgraph is ε -far from Π , then the probability that a single invocation of the procedure causes rejection is $\Omega(\epsilon/d)$.

 We establish the contrapositive statement.
-Suppose that the foregoing procedure rejects with probability $\rho < 1$ .
-We show that it suffices to modify an $O(\rho \cdot d)$ fraction of the edges in G in order to obtain a graph that satisfies $\Pi$ .
+Suppose that the foregoing procedure rejects with probability $\rho < 1$.
+We show that it suffices to modify an $O(\rho \cdot d)$ fraction of the edges in G in order to obtain a graph that satisfies Π .
 We say that a leaf of the tree is good if the procedure does not reject when it selects a vertex that resides in this leaf.
 We say that an internal node of the tree is good if it appears on the path from some good leaf to the root.
 Note that $\rho < 1$ implies that there exist good leaves, and hence the root of the tree is good.
 More generally, if a node is good, then all its ancestors are good.
-Also note that each vertex that resides in a good node has an $\ell$ -neighborhood in $G^f$ that satisfies the local condition (i.e., the $\ell$ -neighborhood is in $\Pi'$ ), where recall that $G^f$ denotes the subgraph of G defined by f.
+Also note that each vertex that resides in a good node has an l -neighborhood in G^f that satisfies the local condition (i.e., the l -neighborhood is in Π'), where recall that G^f denotes the subgraph of G defined by f.

 Hence, we only need to modify the neighborhoods of vertices residing in bad nodes, and we should do so without harming the neighborhoods of vertices that reside in good nodes.
-But before explaining how this is done, we note that the number of vertices that reside in internal nodes belonging to the subtree rooted in node $\alpha$ is only a constant factor larger than the number of vertices that reside in the leaves of this subtree.
-On the other hand, considering the set of bad nodes that have good parents, we note that $\rho$ equals the fraction of vertices that reside in leaves of the subtrees rooted at these bad nodes.
+But before explaining how this is done, we note that the number of vertices that reside in internal nodes belonging to the subtree rooted in node α is only a constant factor larger than the number of vertices that reside in the leaves of this subtree.
+On the other hand, considering the set of bad nodes that have good parents, we note that ρ equals the fraction of vertices that reside in leaves of the subtrees rooted at these bad nodes.